 Delta-8 and other hemp-derived products are legal in South Dakota.

-This bill brings South Dakota in line with the federal government and allows CBD, delta-8, and other hemp-derived cannabinoid products.
+This bill brings South Dakota in line with the federal government and technically allows for delta-8 and other hemp-derived cannabinoid products.

 What Is Delta-8 THC?

 Delta-8-tetrahydrocannabinol (THC) is a form of THC, the cannabis compound that gets you high.
 Most people are familiar with delta-9-tetrahydrocannabinol, which is what we refer to when we say “THC.”

 Delta-8 THC can cause similar effects as delta-9 THC.
 For example, both substances can cause red eyes, increased appetite, euphoria, pain relief, and sedation.

 However, research shows that delta-8 THC is about 66% potent as delta-9 THC (1).
 Therefore, you are less likely to experience side effects, such as anxiety, when you take delta-8 THC.

 The bottom line is that delta-8 THC is a weaker, legal form of regular delta-9 THC.